 Step Two: Add Good Organic Stuff

 “Make your own compost pile.
-Your own bin or one that is purchased will collect all your green waste, vegetable peelings from the kitchen, coffee grounds, tea leaves, etc. And it should reduce your garbage that would need to be collected to some degree, too!
+Your own bin, or one purchased, will collect all your green waste: vegetable peelings from the kitchen, coffee grounds, tea leaves, etc. It should reduce the amount of garbage that would need to be collected -to some degree, too!”

 I used to hear stories about gardeners who would not find it beneath them to follow the horse trail to gather good horse manure.
 If you have a source of manure from a horse, cow, or chickens, that is ideal to age for some months and then fertilize your soils.
 Forget about waste that comes from you, your cats, or your dogs, which aren’t healthy wastes to use.”

 All those leaves you either have hauled away or burn?
 Save them!
 Compost them!
 Create leaf mold which is one of the best soil conditioners- and they are free!